Xamarsia/photo-sharing-platform-frontend/README.md

   - Display validation errors on the input fields when it fails.
 - __Alerts:__ Display alerts when the requests fail.
 - __Device Compatibility:__ Compatible with various devices to ensure a smooth user experience.
-  - Web platform with responsive design which adapts the layout and content to various screen sizes
+  - Web platform with responsive design which adapts the layout and content to various screen sizes.
 - __Responsive design:__ Adaptive user interfaces that adjust seamlessly from smartphone to laptop screen sizes.
   - The UI adapts on smartphone views for screens with widths ranging from 320px (20rem) to 448px (28rem).
   - The UI adapts on laptop views for screens wider than 448px (28rem).